guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 The cash you take will be added to any other income you have over the tax year, eg money from work, savings and benefits.

-You may pay emergency tax when you take money from your pot which you can claim back.
-If your provider doesn’t reimburse you automatically, you can claim it back from HM Revenue and Customs.
+%You may pay emergency tax when you take money from your pot which you can claim back.%

+If your provider doesn’t pay your emergency tax back automatically, you can claim it back from HM Revenue and Customs.

 ## Benefits